 You can also ask people to opt in to your email newsletters or automations when they reach out through your contact form or make a purchase via your ecommerce solution.

-Small Business Email Marketing Ideas
+Email Marketing Ideas for Small Businesses

-Send monthly newsletters.
+Send regular newsletters.
 Keep potential customers, past clients and regulars up to date with your latest news.
-Upcoming events, in-store sales, press coverage and blog posts can all be included.
+Upcoming virtual events, in-store sales, press coverage and blog posts can all be included.
 Monthly newsletters are common; as long as you stick to a regular schedule, feel free to send weekly updates or scale back to semiannual emails.

 Email Marketing Best Practices